rbowen/presentations/talking-to-management/slides.md

 ???

 * Probably in that order
-* Clarification - "doing" open source can mean
+* Clarification.
+Your company probably doesn't mean the same thing when they talk about doing open source that you do - "doing" open source can mean
   * Contributing to existing projects
   * Open sourcing an internal project
   * Adopting an open source solution
+  * Building products and services on top of open source

 ---